mylittleriver/mylittleriver.github.io/_pages/about.md

   - /about.html
 ---
 <span class='anchor' id='about-me'></span>
 Hi there - My name is Shujun Xia, and I also go by Erin.
 I'm currently a junior majoring in CS at Columbia University.
 Previously, I was fortunate to work with Prof. [Antoni Chan](https://www.cs.cityu.edu.hk/~abchan/) on **explainable AI for computer vision**.
-I have also worked on **Continual Finetuning ~~and Knowledge Editing~~ in LLMs** with ~~two~~ one cofirst-authored papers under review.
+I have also worked on **Continual Finetuning ~~and Knowledge Editing~~ in Vision and Language Foundation Models** with ~~two~~ one cofirst-authored papers under review.
 My current research interests lie in:
 - multimodal understanding and learning
 - interpretability of deep learning models